 Is your crew thirsty?
 There’s a beer for everyone at Rhinegeist Brewery.
 Built within the skeleton of the old Moerlein bottling plant located in the Over-the-Rhine historical district, the taproom is a giant indoor adult playground with cornhole, ping pong and more.
 Kids (and anyone under the age of 21) are allowed in the taproom until 8pm on Thursday, Friday and Saturday nights.
 Ages 21+ can head up to the rooftop deck for more brews plus cocktails and views of downtown and the surrounding areas.
 Food can be brought into the taproom and is also available for purchase from the food stand serving items from Sartre OTR located next door.

 “The Wowie Pineapple Ale is AMAZING.”

 Find yourself needing more time to explore?
-Head to our offers page to see current offers, including our BOGO offer, available for a limited time.
+Head to our offers page to see current offers.